home-assistant/addons/mosquitto/README.md

 ## Known issues and limitations

-* Since version 4.1 of the addon, an explicit ACL definition is now required if you plan to use legacy logins and `"anonymous": true` [see these instructions](#access-control-lists-acls).
+* Since version 4.1 of the add-on, an explicit ACL definition is now required if you plan to use legacy logins and `"anonymous": true` [see these instructions](#access-control-lists-acls).

 ## Support